2026 Season in Review – COD Baseball

 The 5-foot-9, 170-pound sophomore led the IEAC in batting average, RBIs, and stolen bases, while finishing tied for third in home runs with five.
 Leon recorded 25 multi-hit games during the 2026 campaign, including 12 contests with three or more hits, two four-hit performances, and a six-hit game.
 He also posted 15 multi-RBI games, including seven with three or more RBIs, and scored multiple runs in 17 games, including four contests with three runs scored.

-Leon's signature performance came on March 17 against Victor Valley, when he turned in a career day from the leadoff spot, going 6-for-7 with six RBIs and one run scored.
+The University of California, Los Angeles commit delivered his signature performance of the season on March 17 against Victor Valley, turning in a career day from the leadoff spot by going 6-for-7 with six RBIs and one run scored.
 His six RBIs matched the highest single-game total by a Roadrunner since 2024, while his six hits were the most by a College of the Desert player in a game since 2022.

-Right-handed pitcher Javier Vasquez (La Quinta H.S.) was named the Inland Empire Athletic Conference (IEAC) Pitching MVP after finishing among the conference leaders in several major categories, including strikeouts (tied for 1st, 65), earned run average (2nd, 3.17), and wins (tied for 4th, 6).
+Right-handed pitcher Javier Vasquez (La Quinta H.S.) was named the IEAC Pitching MVP after finishing among the conference leaders in several major categories, including strikeouts (tied for 1st, 65), earned run average (2nd, 3.17), and wins (tied for 4th, 6).

 Primarily a starter, the 6-foot-2, 230-pound freshman logged at least five innings in 12 appearances, including five outings of seven innings or more.
 Vasquez recorded seven games with five or more strikeouts and four performances with at least seven punchouts.